Paula Russell, Department Chair

 Paula Russell (Klamath Falls), Tina Clarke (Chemeketa): Program Directors

 Associate Professors: J. Cope, E. Hobbs, S. Hopper, P. Russell

 Assistant Professor: K. Clarke, J. Luebbers, T. Willey

 Instructors: J. Bopp C. Botsch, K. Beaty, D. Swigart

 - Bachelor of Science in Dental Hygiene

 The Bachelor of Science in Dental Hygiene is offered on the Oregon Tech, Klamath Falls campus, and on the Chemeketa Community College campus in Salem, Oregon.

-The dental hygiene curriculum is accredited with reporting requirements by the American Dental Association Commission on Dental Accreditation, a specialized accrediting body recognized by the Council for Higher Education and/or the Secretary of the U.S. Department of Education.
+The dental hygiene curriculum has been granted the accreditation status of "approval without reporting requirements" by the American Dental Association's Commission on Dental Accreditation, a specialized accrediting body recognized by the Council for Higher Education and/or the Secretary of the U.S. Department of Education.
 The program is recognized by the Oregon Board of Dentistry, Oregon Dental Association and the Oregon Dental Hygienists' Association.

 Program Purpose and Mission Statement

 The dental hygiene programs prepare students to enter the dental hygiene profession as registered dental hygienists.
 Graduates are prepared for national and regional examinations and to meet qualifications for licensure.
 Bachelor degree graduates are prepared for post graduate education in dental hygiene and other related fields of study.